DigiDNA/ISOBMFF/README.md

  - `ISOBMFF Static v120xp`: A static library built with the V120XP toolset (VS 2013)
  - `ISOBMFF Static v140xp`: A static library built with the V140XP toolset (VS 2015)
+ - `ISOBMFF Static v141xp`: A static library built with the V141XP toolset (VS 2017)
  - `ISOBMFF DLL v120xp`: A dynamic library (DLL) built with the V120XP toolset (VS 2013)
  - `ISOBMFF DLL v140xp`: A dynamic library (DLL) built with the V140XP toolset (VS 2015)
+ - `ISOBMFF DLL v141xp`: A dynamic library (DLL) built with the V141XP toolset (VS 2017)
  - `ISOBMFF-Dump`: A cross-platform command-line utility for dumping files.

 #### Linux/Unix